lenmorld/Simple-Client-Server-Messenger/README.md

 * Data can now be transmitted using streams
 * Uses a thread that updates the GUI when a message is sent
 * Server can now send message to client
-* NOTE that this is a broadcast message, everyone receives

 CLIENT
 * Authenticate users through a Log-in form, connects to a remote MySQL server using JDBC